 The initial appointment is usually for, but cannot exceed, three years.
 There is no entitlement to reappointment.
-Reappointment requires evidence of excellence as a scholar, teacher and, if applicable, as a practitioner in their field.
-Reappointments may bring a faculty member's total years in rank as assistant professor to no more than six years.
+Reappointment requires evidence of excellence as a scholar, teacher, and, if applicable, as a practitioner in their field.
+Reappointments may bring a faculty member's total years in rank as assistant professor to no more than six years, plus approved extensions described in Section III.F.
 Non-reappointment requires one year's written notice, except in the case of current one-year appointments or reappointments, which require 60 days' written notice.